rapPayne/AngularLabs/README.md

 # RESTful APIs
 ## Orders
 * GET /api/orders/readyToShip - Get a list of orders that are ready to ship (status=0 means "ready to ship". status=1 means "shipped")
+* GET /api/orders/ - Get a list of all orders
+* GET /api/orders/<id> - Get a single order